 In March 2017, the FDA confirmed a small, but significant risk of anaplastic large cell lymphoma (ALCL) among breast implant patients.
 The agency had been investigating the potential for breast implant cancer since 2011, and had since received more than 350 reports of the rare malignancy in patients with silicon or saline devices.
 At least 9 women had died as result of the disease.

-ALCL is a form of non-Hodgkin’s lymphoma that affects the cells of the immune system.
-When it occurs in patients with implants, it is usually seen in scar tissue around the device.
-However, ALCL can also occur in the skin or lymph nodes.
-The FDA noted that ALCL was more likely to occur in patients with textured implants, rather than those with smooth devices.
+ALCL is a slow-growing form of non-Hodgkin’s lymphoma that affects the cells of the immune system.
+When it occurs in patients with breast implants, it is usually seen in scar tissue around the device.
+However, breast implant cancer can also occur in the skin or lymph nodes.

-ALCL is treatable if detected early.
-The FDA is advising women to monitor their breast implants and contact their doctors promptly if they notice pain, swelling or any changes in or around the device.
+ALCL can develop years after breast implant surgery.
+The FDA recommends patients monitor their breast implants and contact their doctors promptly if they notice pain, swelling or any changes in or around the device.
+There is no need to have textured breast implants removed if symptoms of ALCL are not present.

 Bernstein Liebhard LLP is offering free legal reviews to women who may be suffering from breast implant side effects.
-If or a loved one developed complications or illnesses that could be related to silicone breast implants, please call (888) 994-5118 to learn more about the legal options available to you.
+If or a loved one developed ALCL or an unexplained chronic illness after breast implant surgery, please call (888) 994-5118 to learn more about the legal options available to you.

 Get the latest news and litigation updates about this case by following us on Facebook.
 Click the "Like" button below.